kkevinchou/KNetwork/README.md

 Usage
 --------

-Include the packages to your java project

 ### 1.0 Define Your Message Type ###

-Message types are at it's lowest level an integer.
 User defined message types should be defined starting from 10 to INTEGER.MAX

 ### 2.0 Define Your Message ###